 When is the best time of year for lawn scarification?

 Lawn scarification can be a laborious process that will likely cause some initial damage to your lawn.
 The long term benefits do, however, outweigh the initial unsightliness.
 This is variable dependent on how much thatch there is on the lawn.

 Choosing the right time of year during which you scarify can help to promote growth and a speedy recovery.
-This most often means carrying out the process during warm, wet, and sunny weather, however the scarification itself should always be carried out on a dry day in the afternoon.
+This most often means carrying out the process during warm, wet, and sunny weather, however the scarification itself should always be carried out on a dry day on a dry lawn.
 Otherwise, you may find wet thatch clogs up your scarifier much quicker, and it’s more difficult to tidy up.